mendix/docs/content/releasenotes/mobile/make-it-native-app.md

 ### New Features

-This version adds support for [Mendix Studio Pro 8.3](/releasenotes/studio-pro/8.3).
+* This version adds support for [Mendix Studio Pro 8.3](/releasenotes/studio-pro/8.3).

-The Make It Native app features a new **Toggle Inspector** developer menu option that exposes insights on styles and layouts.
+* The Make It Native app features a new **Toggle Inspector** developer menu option that exposes insights on styles and layouts.
 With this option you can debug styles, change them easily, and evaluate the results directly in the Make It Native app.
 We believe this option  greatly enhances the experience of creating feature-rich, engaging layouts for your Native Mendix Apps.

-The Make It Native app now fully supports Atlas UI Dark Mode.
+* The Make It Native app now fully supports Atlas UI Dark Mode.

 ### Improvements

 On iOS:

-* The QR Code Scanner performs more consistently.
+* We improved the QR Code Scanner so it now performs more consistently.

-* The status bar contrasts with the default Atlas UI theme.
+* We changed the status bar so it now contrasts with the default Atlas UI theme.

+On Android:

-The Android app was re-architectured to fix various performance bottlenecks.
+* The Android app was re-architectured to fix various performance bottlenecks.

 ### Known Issues